cristianoag/msx-picoverse/README.md

 The software for the PicoVerse 2350 cartridges is being developed.
 The software will be fully open-sourced.

-## Thanks

-This project is a community effort, and we would like to thank the following people for their contributions:

-* Ismael Arbufs
-* Josep Bonet Domènech
-* Wagner Tavares

 ## License

 ![Open Hardware](images/ccans.png)